 We often hear the question from members “What causes my lights to blink?”
 A “blink” is when the power grid is subject to a momentary loss of power.
 Lights may turn off and then right back on like when you blink your eyes.
 It can be annoying, and Craighead Electric Cooperative takes all possible measures to prevent these occurrences and minimize their impact on our members, but the smart power grid may have just blinked to save you from sitting in the dark through a full-blown outage.

-When lights blink, it is an indication that the cooperative’s equipment is operating properly.
-If a fault or short circuit happens on a power line, a device called and “oil circuit recloser” (OCR) opens to stop it, then quickly closes back.
-An OCR is essentially a breaker, functioning much like a breaker in the electrical panel in your home, except that it can reset itself automatically.
+When an interruption of power or short circuit occurs on the line from a lightning strike, an automobile striking a pole, or a critter or tree branch coming into contact with an energized power line a device called an “oil circuit recloser” (OCR) opens to stop it then quickly closes back.
+An OCR is essentially a breaker, functioning much like a breaker in the electrical panel in your home, except it can reset itself automatically.

-When purchasing small appliances and digital clocks, consider models with battery backup or smart devices that can reset themselves.
+- When purchasing small appliances and digital clocks, consider models with battery backup or smart devices that can reset themselves.

-Lease a meter-base surge protector from Craighead Electric to help protect major appliances in your home.
+- Lease a meter-base surge protector from Craighead Electric to help protect major appliances in your home.

-Invest in surge-protector-power-strips with built-in uninterruptable power supply (UPS) for your computer or other electronic devices whose “memory” would be lost with a power interruption.
+- Invest in surge-protector-power-strips with built-in uninterruptable power supply (UPS) for your computer or other electronic devices whose “memory” would be lost with a power interruption.